-Establishing a partnership with your doctor is a key part of improving or maintaining your health.
-By preparing for your doctor appointments, you will be able to take an active role in your health, talk to your doctor more effectively, and get care that’s right for you.
+By preparing for doctor appointments, you will be able to take an active role in your family’s health, talk to the doctor more effectively, and get care that’s right for you and your family.

 Before your appointment